Experience an accredited semester in a Yiddish-speaking environment at the Paris Yiddish Center

 A. General Study Program

-The general study program, under the supervision of Prof. Yitskhok Niborski, will help students deepen their knowledge of Yiddish language and literature.
-Guided by Prof. Niborski, each student will draw up a reading list tailored to her/his level, previous reading experience and personal interests.
+The general study program will help students deepen their knowledge of Yiddish language and literature.
+Guided by a tutor, each student will draw up a reading list tailored to her/his level, previous reading experience and personal interests.
 The weekly one-on-one sessions with the tutor will concentrate on following the student’s progress, discussing the literary works and adapting the reading list, if necessary.
 Students who want to to qualify for academic credit (30 ECTS) will be required to pass a written and an oral exam.

 B. Research Project